jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2.md

 None of these has a different Here from the others.
 - Each is everywhere in the same Here where the others are.

-At the same time, without being divided by different Heres, they do not affect each other in their interpenetration.
+At the same time, without being divided by different 'Heres', they do not affect each other in their interpenetration.
 - Its being white does not affect or alter the cubical shape it has, and neither affects its tart taste, and so on.

 On the contrary, since each is simple relation to self, it leaves the others alone and is related to these merely by being also along with them, a relation of mere indifference.

 This “Also” is thus the pure universal itself, the “medium”, the “Thinghood” keeping them together.